tylim88/Crypto-Symbol/README.md

 🌟 Optimized lookup time.

-🆙 update daily(only publish new package if there is change).
+🆙 Check for update daily and publish new version if there is change.

 🥰 0 dependencies.